-We had an initial committee meeting which is summarized in what would be my Exhibit Two.
+A We had an initial committee meeting which is summarized in what would be my Exhibit Two.
 It's the meeting of January 11th.

-Exhibit Eleven?
-Q
+Q Exhibit Eleven?

-We had an initial organizational meeting where we were again briefed by Mr. Lane and Mr. LeMay again went through the charge to the committee.
+where we were again briefed by Mr. Lane and Mr. LeMay again went through the charge to the committee.
 We had a lengthy discussion of potential problems.
 We -- we formed committee assignments to investigate the rules that were in effect in California and Colorado, as well as the BLM practice regarding protection of the migratory treaty birds, and we -- we set out a timetable to review these -- these rules and regulations.
 We accepted the fact that there was an apparent problem and that we were very fortunate to have the Fish and Wildlife Department take the attitude that they would work with industry and the OCD before applying major regulation pressure.
 That was the thing, the general comment of the committee at that meeting.